 The selected financial information presented throughout this MD&A is prepared in accordance with IFRS, except for "EBITDAX".
-This non-IFRS financial measure, which has been derived from the audited consolidated financial statements for the year ended March 31, 2019 and applied on a consistent basis, is used by management as a measure of performance of the Company.
+This non-IFRS financial measure, which has been derived from the consolidated financial statements for the year ended March 31, 2020 and applied on a consistent basis, is used by management as a measure of performance of the Company.
 This non-IFRS measure should not be viewed as a substitute for measures of financial performance presented in accordance with IFRS or as a measure of a company's profitability or liquidity.
 This non-IFRS measure does not have any standardized meaning under IFRS and therefore may not be comparable to similar measures presented by other issuers.

 The Company utilizes EBITDAX to assess performance and to help determine its ability to fund future capital projects and to repay debt.
-EBITDAX is calculated as net income before interest expense, income taxes, depletion and depreciation expenses, exploration and evaluation expenses, and other non-cash items (net impairment loss, restructuring costs, accretion expense, non-cash finance and other income, commercial claim expense and unrealized foreign exchange gain or loss).
-The most directly comparable measure under IFRS presented in the audited consolidated financial statements to EBITDAX is net income (loss) on the statement of comprehensive income (loss).
+EBITDAX is calculated as net income before interest expense, income taxes, depletion and depreciation expenses, exploration and evaluation expenses, and other non-cash items (net impairment gain/loss, accretion expense, non-cash finance and other income unfulfilled exploration commitment expense, gain/loss on revaluation of long-term debt, and unrealized foreign exchange gain or loss).
+The most directly comparable measure under IFRS presented in the consolidated financial statements to EBITDAX is net income (loss) on the statement of comprehensive income (loss).